 Signs of mold growth on garlic

-There are several signs to look for on a garlic bulb or clove that point to mold growth.
+You may be wondering “What does moldy garlic look like?”, and luckily, there are several signs to look for on a garlic bulb or clove that point to fungal growth.

 How quickly does garlic grow mold?

-If all the correct circumstances are in place (high humidity, low sunlight, food sources, and high moisture levels), mold can begin to grow on garlic bulbs or cloves in as little as 24-48 hours.
+Mold can begin to grow on garlic bulbs or cloves in as little as 24-48 hoursOpens in a new tab..

 Is the green mold on garlic dangerous?